wawericom-software/django-billing-system/documentation/DataBaseDesign.md

-# ImageSync Installition Guidelines on the docker
+# Installition Guidelines on the docker

 Running application locally using Docker